Why is a renovation in progress notice crucial for neighbors

 I have engaged (name of the contractor or contracting company) for the project, and have instructed them that work may only be carried out between (working hours) on weekdays.
 The workmen involved will be parking on the street, but all work-related items such as rubbish skip, portable toilet, etc will be located in my backyard — out of view.

-The contractor in charge of the work can be contacted on (contact details) should you need to speak with them.
+The contractor in charge of the work can be contacted at (contact details) should you need to speak with them.

 Thank you in advance for your understanding and patience during this upcoming month of work.